mmctl/easycrypt-ext/README.md

 2. **Set up [Proof General](https://proofgeneral.github.io/download/)**
    Add the following snippet to your initialization file, which will install and configure Proof General the next time Emacs launches.
-All settings appear under `:init` and are set to the recommended defaults.
-However, each one is
-   optional: you can remove, keep, or adjust them as you like.
+The recommended configuration appears under `:init`.
+However, every setting is optional: you can remove, keep, or adjust as you like.

     ```emacs-lisp
     ;; Proof General